-[After completing the experiment, the student is able to determine the efficiency of steam distillation]
+[After completing the experiment the student is able to determine the efficiency of steam distillation]

+9. Differential distillation

+[After completing the experiment the student is able to verify Rayleighs equation] 10 Arnolds cell

+[After completing the experiment the student is able to determine the diffusion coefficient of vapor through air film]

+11. Liquid-liquid diffusion

-- 1. 2.
-Differential distillation - 3.
-[After completing the experiment, the student is able to verify Rayleighs equation] 10 Arnolds cell - 4.
-[After completing the experiment, the student is able to determine the diffusion coefficient of vapor through air film] - 5.
-Liquid-liquid diffusion - 6.
-[After completing the experiment, the student is Able to determine the diffusion coefficient of HCL in water] - 7.
-Solid Liquid equilibrium experiment - 8.
-[After completing the experiment, the student is able to determine the equilibrium distribution data for the given solid-liquid system]
+[After completing the experiment the student is Able to determine the diffusion coefficient of HCL in water] 12.
+Solid Liquid equilibrium experiment [After completing the experiment the student is able to determine the equilibrium distribution data for the given solid-liquid system] Course Outcomes: After the completion of the course the student should be able to 1.
+Utilize and operate measurement techniques and devices respectively to measure concentrations and temperatures.
+2. Measure different variables of interest in unit operations involving heat and mass transfer.
+3. Estimate heat and mass transfer coefficients for the unit operations involved.
+Text Books: 1.
+N.S.
+Srinivas, Heat Transfer Laboratory Manual for Chemical Engineering Graduates, Create Space Independent Publishing Platform, 2014.
+2. Abdul Matheen, Heat Transfer Laboratory Manual, 2/e, Laxmi Publications, 2007.

-- 1. N.S.
-Srinivas, Heat Transfer Laboratory Manual for Chemical Engineering Graduates, Create Space Independent Publishing Platform, 2014. - 2.
-Abdul Matheen, Heat Transfer Laboratory Manual, 2/e, Laxmi Publications, 2007.
-Awais Ali, Heat and Mass Transfer Lab Manual, 2014.
+3. Awais Ali, Heat and Mass Transfer Lab Manual, 2014.

+19EBT234: GENETIC ENGINEERING